anionce/film-roulette/README.md

 ## Componentization, reusability and customHooks

 I have tried to componentize and divide the application into smaller pieces of code so there's no repetition.

-## Testing

-Minimum testing in order to check that all elements and text are displayed correctly.

 ### Ana Gracia